Eric-J-Neil/Eric-J.-Neil---Project-Files/README.md

 The "RootUptakePDF" file contains the root water uptake functions.

+The "PRIME input data - July 31" and
+"PRIME input data - August 22"

 # Inquiries
 For further information about the PRIME model, please contact: